 - All that’s left is to add the top bun, and you’re good to go!

 This is not a replacement for hitting up your favorite Frita restaurants but trust me, this recipe will eventually come in clutch.
-Next, you should read about how I cook my burgers on an outdoor griddle.
+Next, you should read about how I cook my burgers on an outdoor grill.

 Download the recipe HERE so you can print it out.